-In many rural parts of Larimer County, fire protection services are comprised largely of volunteers!
-This is an excellent way to not only learn incredible skills but provides an opportunity to help your neighbors when they need you most!
+In many rural parts of Larimer County, fire protection services are comprised of volunteers!
+This is an excellent way to not only learn incredible skills but provides an opportunity to help your neighborswhen they need you most!

-See page 76 for more information on your local fire protection agency.
+See page 65 and 66 for more information on your local fire protection agency.